sensu/sensu-docs/content/sensu-go/6.4/plugins/use-assets-to-install-plugins.md

 linkTitle: "Use Assets to Install Plugins"
 guide_title: "Use dynamic runtime assets to install plugins"
 type: "guide"
-description: "Read this page to learn how to use dynamic runtime assets to provide the plugins, libraries, and runtimes you need to power your monitoring workflows."
+description: "Dynamic runtime assets are shareable, reusable packages that make it easier to deploy Sensu plugins.
+You can use assets to provide the plugins, libraries, and runtimes you need to power your monitoring workflows.
+Read the guide to get started using dynamic runtime assets."
 weight: 40
 version: "6.4"
 product: "Sensu Go"